 Did you know that men are less likely to visit their doctors than women?
 Over 18% of men in the U.S. have not had a health care visit to the doctor, emergency departments

 or home visits within the past year.
 In the United States, men lead unhealthier lives than women, and they die younger than women.
-In fact, men die at higher rates than women from 9 of the top 10 causes of death — including heart disease, stroke,
+In fact, men die at higher rates than women from 9 of the top 10 causes of death — including heart disease, stroke, cancer and diabetes.

 Preventing health issues